Graduate Course Catalog 2013-2014

 The Department of Chemistry offers programs leading to the doctor of philosophy and the master of science degrees in the areas of organic, inorganic, physical, and analytical chemistry.
 The department also offers a Ph.D. in chemistry option in chemistry education.

 Admission to the master of science and the doctor of philosophy degrees is based upon a strong undergraduate record and requires satisfactory work in the usual undergraduate courses in inorganic chemistry, analytical chemistry, organic chemistry, and physical chemistry, as well as the normal supporting courses in mathematics and physics.
-International applicants are to submit GRE scores as a part of their admission application.
+Applicants are to submit GRE scores as a part of their admission application.
 Entering graduate students are expected to take proficiency examinations in chemistry to ensure they begin their graduate work at the appropriate level.
 These examinations will be offered the week prior to the opening of the fall semester during the Department of Chemistry's Graduate Student Orientation week.

 M.S.
 Degree Requirements